Year 7 & 8

 Religious Education is on the approved list for University and students in the senior classes can also obtain NCEA literacy credits.

-- Value and appreciate the diversity of life and the natural forces that shape our world
+- Value, appreciate and respect the diversity of life and the natural, chemical and physical forces that shape the world around us.

 Social Sciences / Classical Studies